 - The principal wants to give someone else the power to make specific decisions on their behalf

 There are, of course, other reasons why you may need or want a Power of Attorney created.
 Conferring with us is the best way for you to identify and determine what will work best for you.

 Each state has its own requirements for creating a Powers of Attorney, though most are based on the parties and witnesses signing a Power of Attorney form.
 Because having the power to make financial and medical decisions for someone else is such a serious matter, each state incorporates formalities that must be followed to:

 - Ensure the Power of Attorney is legitimate; and

 - Confirm the person relinquishing their rights is doing it knowingly and voluntarily.

 Many states require a witness along with notarization.
 Contact us to find out exactly what the process is so that you don't make mistakes that could prompt delays or problems.

 Contact Our Law Firm Today

-Powers of attorney are powerful tools to make sure your finances and other business or personal matters are properly managed while you are incapacitated or otherwise unable to oversee them yourself.
-You can speak to an experienced estate planning attorney at Ronald J. Fichera Law Firm to discuss Estate Planning generally and Powers of Attorney as part of your Estate Plan specifically.
+Powers of Attorney are powerful tools to make sure your finances and other business or personal matters are properly managed while you are incapacitated or otherwise unable to oversee them yourself.
+You can speak to an experienced estate planning attorney at the Ronald J. Fichera Law Firm to discuss Estate Planning generally and Powers of Attorney as part of your Estate Plan specifically.

-We always believe that our clients in Pennsylvania make better choices for themselves and their loved ones when they are well informed and adequately prepared.
+We always believe that our clients make better choices for themselves and their loved ones when they are well informed and adequately prepared.
 Contact us directly at 610-768-9255 or online today to schedule a Free Consultation.